Writing Guidelines

 Lesson Plan

-If you are asked to write a lesson plan, please review the lesson plans already on our site, then submit a brief proposal to Sarah that includes the following information:
+If you are asked to write a lesson plan, please review the lesson plans already on our site, then submit a brief proposal to Salima that includes the following information:

 • Title of your lesson plan